-- 4.1.1 PCs used in supporting the service are supplied with anti-virus software and anti-virus and security updates are promptly applied. - 4.1.2 All files received by one Party from the other are scanned to ensure that no viruses are passed.
+4.1.1 PCs used in supporting the service are supplied with anti-virus software and anti-virus and security updates are promptly applied.

+- 4.1.2 All files received by one Party from the other are scanned to ensure that no viruses are passed. - 4.1.3 The Parties must notify each other of any virus infections that could affect their systems on Data transfer.